CarterKoopa/data-science-sp25/challenges/c05-antibiotics-assignment.md

   helping to answer this question?

   - I found a combination of my second and third visual the most effective at answering this question.
+Visual 5 was also helpful for gram strain.

 - Why?